Klabinn/Write-Up/HackTheBox/Boxes/Monitor Two/README.md

 https://github.com/UncleJ4ck/CVE-2021-41091

 Theres a step by step guide on how to do the exploit.
-To save some times, im just gonna skip the explenation you could learn the setup on the link above.
+To save some times, im just gonna skip the explanation you could learn the setup on the link above.

 But to actually do this exploit you need to escelate /bin/bash restriction using chmod.
 But you cant do it because the docker is not root.